-e.
-University Minor
+e. a University Minor

-- f.
-Teacher-training Minor (only for Dutch students of History, European Languages and Cultures (Language and Society and Culture and Literature tracks), English Language and Culture, Classical Studies, Minorities & Multilingualism (Frisian track) and Dutch Language and Culture). - 5.
-The admission requirement for each Minor is a completed propaedeutic phase, with the exception of the Teacher-training Minor, for which a student must earn 80 ECTS credits of the Major. - 6.
-For students taking two Bachelor's degree programmes, the same Minor can count towards both programmes. - 7.
-Previously earned ECTS credits can in principle not be used to substitute or gain exemption from Minor course units.
+f. the Teacher-training Minor (only for Dutch students of History, European Languages and Cultures (Language and Society and Culture and Literature tracks), English Language and Culture, Classical Studies, Minorities & Multilingualism (Frisian track) and Dutch Language and Culture).

+- 5. The admission requirement for each Minor is a completed propaedeutic phase, with the exception of the Teacher-training Minor, for which a student must have earned 80 ECTS of the Major. - 6.
+For students taking two Bachelor's programmes, the same Minor can count towards both programmes. - 7.
+Previously earned ECTS credits can not be used to substitute or gain exemption from Minor course units in principle.